Joseph J. Kinyoun: San Francisco Quarantine station (1899–1901)

 In January 1900, the four-masted steamship S.S.
 Australia laid anchor in the Port of San Francisco.
 The ship sailed between Honolulu and San Francisco regularly.
-Cargo from Honolulu unloaded at a dock near the outfall of Chinatown's sewers, may have allowed rats carrying the plague to leave the ship and transmit the infection.
+Cargo from Honolulu unloaded at a dock near the outfall of Chinatown's sewers may have allowed rats carrying the plague to leave the ship and transmit the infection.
 However, it is difficult to trace the infection to a single vessel.

 Wherever it came from, the disease was soon established in the cramped Chinese ghetto neighborhood; a sudden increase in dead rats was observed as local rats became infected.
 Rumors of the plague's presence abounded in the city, quickly gaining the notice of authorities from MHS stationed on Angel Island in San Francisco Bay, including Chief Kinyoun.

 On February 7, 1900, Wong Chut King, the owner of a lumber yard, died in his bed after suffering for four weeks.
-In the morning, the body was taken to a Chinese undertaker where it was examined by San Francisco police surgeon Frank P. Wilson on March 6, 1900.
+In the morning, the body was taken to a Chinese undertaker, where it was examined by San Francisco police surgeon Frank P. Wilson on March 6, 1900.
 Wilson called for A.P.
 O'Brien, a city health department official, after finding suspiciously swollen lymph glands.
 Wilson and O'Brien then summoned Wilfred H. Kellogg, San Francisco's city bacteriologist, and the three men performed an autopsy as night closed.
 Looking through his microscope, Kellogg thought he saw plague bacilli.
 Late at night, Kellogg ran the suspicious samples of lymph fluid to Angel Island to be tested on animals in Kinyoun's better-equipped laboratory - an operation that would take at least four days.

 On March 11, Kinyoun's lab presented its results.
 Two guinea pigs and one rat died after being exposed to samples from the first victim, proving the plague was indeed in Chinatown.
-On March 13, another lab animal, a monkey, died, who was exposed to the plague.
+On March 13, another lab animal, a monkey who was exposed to the plague, died.
 All the dead animals tested positive for the plague bacteria.

+San Francisco authorities initially responded by declaring a quarantine that would have prevented persons of Asian descent from leaving the affected areas, but relaxed the restriction when a Chinese cultural association, claiming that the MHS was violating their rights under the Fourteenth Amendment, obtained a temporary restraining order blocking the quarantine order from federal District Judge William W. Morrow.
+Residents of San Francisco's Chinatown, resentful of being singled out for blame for the plague by authorities, resisted efforts to inspect their homes.